-Each term, four (4) $500 scholarships may be awarded in honor of each of American College of Education’s Board members.
+Each term, seven (4) $500 scholarships may be awarded in honor of each of American College of Education’s Board members.
 Awards are applied to tuition only and are disbursed pro rata per term for the remainder of the applicant’s program until the award amount has been exhausted.
 Both new and current ACE students are eligible for the Board of Trustees Scholarships.
 Prior Board of Trustees scholarship recipients are ineligible for future Board of Trustees Scholarships.

 Required Scholarship Application Documents